 Boss DDR-55 drum machine

-Buchla 208 music easel, 216 touch controlled voltage source, 227 system interface, 230 triple envelope follower, 245 sequential voltage source, 259 complex oscillator, 266 source of uncertainty, 281 quad function generator, 291 dual voltage controlled filter, 292C quad low pass gate, 296 programmed spectral processor, RSF Kobol dual vco, 402 quad dual lfo
+Buchla 208 music easel, 216 touch controlled voltage source, 227 system interface, 230 triple envelope follower, 245 sequential voltage source, 258 dual VCO, 259 complex oscillator, 266 source of uncertainty, 277 signal delay, 281 quad function generator, 285 frequency shifter, 291 dual voltage controlled filter, 292C quad low pass gate, 294 comb filter, 296 programmed spectral processor, RSF Kobol dual vco, 402 quad dual lfo

 CGS Bi-N-Tic filter, CGS-26 cv processor, CGS-29 wave multiplier, CGS-31 digital noise, CGS-35 Synthacon VCF, CGS-48 VCO, CGS-49 wasp filter, CGS-58 utility LFO, CGS-62 slope detector, CGS-113 wavefolder, CGS-114 dual universal slope generator